Tabriz: Religion

+Population

+The Iranian national census was first completed in 1956 and published decennially until 2006, when, thereafter, the Statistical Center of Iran began to conduct them every five years.
+The 1976 census notes a total population more than double of the decade before, a result of rural to urban migration during the White Revolution.
+At the time of the 2006 National Census, the city's population was 1,378,931 in 378,329 households.
+The following census in 2011 counted 1,495,452 people in 455,494 households.
+The 2016 census measured the population of the city as 1,558,693 people in 497,898 households.
+The majority of the city's population are Azerbaijani people, followed by Persians, Kurds, Armenians, Assyrians, and other People of Caucasus.

 Geography

 Topography

-Tabriz is located in northwest of Iran in East Azerbaijan province between Eynali and Sahand mountains in a fertile area inshore of Aji River and Ghuri River.
+Tabriz is located in northwest of Iran in East Azerbaijan province between Eynali and Sahand mountains in a fertile area inshore of Aji River and Quri River.

 The local area is earthquake-prone and during its history, the city has been devastated and rebuilt several times.

 Climate

 Tabriz has a cold semi-arid climate (Köppen: BSk, Trewartha: BS) bordering on a humid continental climate with hot summers (Köppen: Dsa, Trewartha: Dc).
 The annual precipitation is around 260 mm, a good deal of which falls as snow during the winter months and rain in spring and autumn.
 The city enjoys a mild and fine climate in spring and autumn, is hot and dry in summer, while snowy and cold in winter.
 The average annual temperature is 13.1 °C. Cool winds blow from east to west, mostly in summer.

+Jean Chardin, a French traveler, visited Tabriz during the Safavid era, noting the climate in Tabriz in his travel logs: "Cold weather exists for most of the year.
+Since the city is northerly, snow exists on the peaks of its mountains for nine months out of the year.
+The wind blows during mornings and nights, while rain showers form in all seasons except summer.
+The weather is relatively cloudy the entire year."